tlevine/dada.pink/operations.rst

 sensitive
     A tiny account at (decide where)

-Public data, numb data and locked data can be stored on
+Public data, NSA data and Home data can be stored on

 safe
     An account at https://rsync.net home
     An larger account at https://prometeus.net

-Physical data can be stored on computers like these.
+Laptop data can be stored on computers like these.

 * phone
 * laptop